guetmatt/aiweb_task3/README.md

-# Start Code for Task 3
+python # Start Code for Task 3

 AI & the Web, winter term 2024/2025